austintgriffith/burner-wallet/README.md

 🧑‍🤝‍🧑 The [Burner Wallet Collective](https://burnerwallet.co) is forming around fundamental development on this repo toward a shared mission of building a cleaner more extensible burner wallet.
 [Join our telegram](https://t.me/joinchat/KByvmROSyXhuMESDUL5YVA) and [tackle some issues](https://github.com/austintgriffith/burner-wallet/issues) to earn a bounty reward!

 ✅ All projects should have a 'burner' version of their product.
 Take simple fundamentals from your app and put them in an easy to access web version before the barriers to entry.
-Use this to educate your users about your product and incentivized them to take the next step and download your app.
+Use this to educate your users about your product and incentivize them to take the next step and download your app.

 🗺 The Burner Wallet all started while exploring the intersection of smooth UX and Frontier Markets.
 The theory is that [mass adoption will start where decentralization in necessary (emerging economies)](https://medium.com/@austin_48503/ethereum-in-emerging-economies-b235f8dac2f2).